Riley Puckett: Career

-In addition to making records, he appeared in stage shows and worked on radio stations in Atlanta and other Georgia cities, as well as selected eastern and midwestern cities.
+Death

 He died of blood poisoning on July 13, 1946, in East Point, Georgia.
 He had developed a pimple on his neck which turned into a boil.
 He ignored medical attention and continued to work until he became very ill.
 A doctor lanced the boil but it was too late, as sepsis had already set in, and he died in the hospital.
 He is buried at Enon Baptist Church.

 Riley Puckett was inducted into the Georgia Music Hall of Fame in 1986.